microsoft/pxt-arcade/docs/tutorials/valentine.md

 ## {7.
 Play Longer}

-You can even change what size of heart the game looks for when you win or lose.
+You can even change what the game looks for when you win or lose.

 Browse through all of the blocks in the toolbox to see if you can find a block to add that will let you change the **win** and **loss** values.